fetchai/agents-aea/docs/integration.md

         :return: tx digest if successful, otherwise None
         """
 ```
-The `send_transaction` is where we must implement the logic for sending a transaction to the ledger we want.
+The `send_transaction` is where we must implement the logic for sending a transaction to the ledger.

 ```
     @abstractmethod